eclipse/jnosql-databases/arangodb-driver/README.md

 1. Run docker command
 1. `docker run -e ARANGO_NO_AUTH=1 -d --name arangodb-instance -p 8529:8529 -d arangodb/arangodb`
 1. Execute the test `mvn clean install`

+### Install without testing

+If you won't run the tests the database is not required, so just run the maven skipping the tests.

+1. Execute the test `mvn clean install -DskipTests`